cjerrington/eerrington.github.io/_posts/2022-08-03-meet-the-doula.md

 **Tell me about your family**

-- I’ve been married to my husband Clayton for 8 years and we have to daughters.
+- I’ve been married to my husband Clayton for 8 years and we have two daughters.

 **What did you do before you were a doula?**